cov.int).

 This function applies the same interaction test to all SNPs in a genotype file.

-The interaction test is carried out by geepack.lgst.int
+The interaction test is carried out by geepack.lgst.int function from GWAF where the

-function from package geepack
+the geese function from package geepack is used.

 geepack.lgst.int.batch(genfile,phenfile,pedfile,outfile,phen,covars,cov.int,sub="N",